alexrf45/lab/README.md

-# lab
+# Lab
-Snippets of code I've either built or modified.
+Terraform modules and other code I've either built or modified.
+I utilize this repo for deploying resources in my home lab as well as in the cloud.